Oral Cancer Screening

 For more information visit the Oral Cancer Foundation website

-We’d Like To Be Your Family’s Home For Gentle Dental Care in Staples and Clarissa, MN!
+We’d Like To Be Your Family’s Home For Gentle Dental Care in Staples, Clarissa, and Long Prairie MN!

 Our friendly and professional team is eager to serve you.
 We offer convenient scheduling to cater to busy families like yours.
-Click here to email our office or contact us at our Staples office at (218) 894-2201 or our Clarissa office at (218) 756-2234.
+Click here to email our office or contact us at our Staples office at (218) 894-2201, our Clarissa office at (218) 756-2234, or our Long Prairie office at (320) 732-6141.
 One of our friendly team members will happily help you schedule a convenient appointment time.